TukiLaCosa/backend/README.md

 `make coverage-clean` deletes previously generated coverage reports.

+`make autopep8` formats all the Python files to the PEP8 standard.

 `make install` installs project dependencies and creates the virtual environment using poetry.

 **Remember to create a .env file with the necessary environment variables before using the Makefile**